 Q: Can a physical change lead to a chemical change?

 A: Yes, in some cases, a physical change can create conditions that promote a subsequent chemical change.
-For example, increasing the temperature of a substance (a physical change) can provide the activation energy needed for a chemical reaction to occur.
+To give you an idea, increasing the temperature of a substance (a physical change) can provide the activation energy needed for a chemical reaction to occur.

 Q: Is dissolving always a physical change?

 A: In most cases, yes, dissolving is a physical change.
-However, there are exceptions.
-For instance, when certain metals dissolve in acids, a chemical reaction occurs, producing new substances such as metal salts and hydrogen gas.
+On the flip side, there are exceptions.
+Here's a good example: when certain metals dissolve in acids, a chemical reaction occurs, producing new substances such as metal salts and hydrogen gas.

 Q: Are all changes in state (solid, liquid, gas) physical changes?